 was discharged then his plane was reported shot down with no survivors.

-(Col. Sherman Potter), Wayne Rodgers also left at the end of season 3 and was replaced by Mike Farrell (B.J.
+Lt Col Henry Blake was replaced by Harry Morgan (Col. Sherman Potter), Wayne Rodgers also left at the end of season 3 and was replaced by Mike Farrell (B.J.
 Hunnicutt), Larry Linville left later and David Ogden Stiers (Charles Emerson Winchester), arrived to replace him, when Gary Burghoff left he was not replaced although Klinger took over the position of company clerk.
 The character of Oliver Harmon (Spearchucker) Jones was also dropped early in the t.v.series when it was revealed that there were no black surgeons in Korea and Tom Skerritt's character of Augustus Bedford (Duke) Forrest never made the transition to the small screen when it was deemed that 3 principle leads would be too many.
 The final episode, Goodbye, Farewell and Amen, showing them all leaving when a truce was declared, was one of the most watched shows in television history.

 "Look, all I know is what they taught me in Command School, there are certain rules about a war and Rule Number 1 is, young men die and Rule Number 2 is, doctors can't change Rule Number 1."